nikgraf/secsync/docs/specification.md

 The main purpose is to verify that the server relayed my updates to the user that created the snapshot.

-When creating a snapshot the publicData must contain a `includedUpdates`.
+When creating a snapshot the publicData must contain a `parentSnapshotClocks`.
 In there the client should store the clocks it has been aware of, for others to verify later.

 ## Updates